fletchjp/Arduino-Pico-Examples/README.md

 From SB components

 I have had this for some time.
-The pico sits on it.
+The pico sits on it.-

 ## Multicore